How is Organic Matcha Tea Made?

-This is Will from Nio and today we are going to talk a little bit about how matcha is made.
+First, we are going to start by talking about how matcha is made.
+Customers often ask us what makes some organic matcha teas more expensive then others, so we thought this would be a helpful guide to have as a reference.
 When people try matcha for the first time, there is a temptation to just buy the cheapest matcha they can find online.
-As a result, a lot of people end up trying a matcha called culinary grade matcha that has not necessarily gone through all the steps it takes to produce a true matcha.
+As a result, a lot of people end up trying a matcha called culinary grade matcha that has not necessarily gone through all the steps it takes to produce a true high-quality matcha.

-Ceremonial grade matcha, the kind used in the tea ceremony, is incredibly precious and labor-intensive.
+Ceremonial grade matcha, the kind used in the tea ceremony, requires a tremendous amount of work and skill to produce.
 Ceremonial grade matcha may cost far more, but it is really worth the price for the amount of work that goes into it.
 Let's talk about all that goes into producing ceremonial matcha, and why it is so highly valued.

 Shading: First the tea leaves need to be cut off from sunlight.
 This is done with a special type of netting called “kabuse”.
 When a plant is cut off from sunlight, it produces more chlorophyll to compensate for the lack of sun energy.
 What makes the tea plant unique is that it also produces more caffeine and theanine.
 Caffeine has a stimulating effect on the body, while l-theanine has a more calming effect.
 By combining the two, you get the most desirable elements of both, giving you a calm alert sensation throughout the day.
 Matcha is also not known to give people a crash or jitters later on in the day.